-We aimed to make an experience in which students could explore outcrops and terrains in first-person-perspective without limitations on where they could collect data.
-We designed the virtual field experiences in Unity (Unity Technologies 2020), a cross-platform game engine in which we imported our geologic terrain models into a 3D environment and wrote scripts to govern how the users (in this case, geoscience students) can interact with the outcrops and terrain.
+The opportunity to choose where to make observations and what data to collect is a cornerstone of field work and therefore is important to consider in the development of digital field-geology education modules.
+In order to simulate the open-ended nature of field geology, we aimed to make an experience in which students could explore outcrops and terrains in first-personperspective without limitations on where they could collect data.
+We designed the virtual field experiences in Unity (Unity Technologies 2020) a cross-platform game engine in which we imported our geologic terrain models into a 3D environment and wrote scripts to govern how the users (in this case, geoscience students) can interact with the outcrops and terrain.
 The cross-platform nature of Unity allowed us to choose how to package the virtual field experience for student access.
-We chose WebGL, a JavaScript application-programming interface (API) for rendering interactive 3D graphics within web browsers, as the ideal platform for sharing the virtual field experiences.
-By building the exercises for the web, anyone with a computer and internet connection can be granted access, no special equipment (e.g., headset, glasses, or joystick) is needed, and no extra steps in downloading an operating-system-specific application are required.
+We chose 65 WebGL, a JavaScript application-programming interface for rendering interactive 3D graphics within web browsers, as the ideal platform for sharing the virtual field experiences.
+By building the exercises for the web, anyone with a computer and internet connection can be granted access, no special equipment (e.g., headset) is needed, and no extra steps in downloading an operating-system-specific application are required.